-- (1) The required Sewage Facilities Planning Modules. - (2) A letter from the Lehighton Water Authority stating that the Authority will supply the development. - (3) A letter of approval from the Lehighton Sewage Authority approving connection to the Lehighton Sanitary Sewage Collection System for all proposed lots.
-Also, a letter from the Central Carbon Municipal Authority may be required depending on available flow capacity in the treatment plant. - E. Additional Information.
+- (1) The required Sewage Facilities Planning Modules, along with the site investigation reports. - (2) If connection to a central sewage system is proposed, documentation from the system owner that service will be provided, and that the Applicant has complied with all system owner requirements. - (3) If connection to a central water system is proposed, a letter from the water company or authority stating that the said company or authority will supply the development, including a verification of the adequacy of service; and documentation that the Applicant has complied with all water company requirements. - (4) Typical cross-sections for any private access street of a design adequate for anticipated traffic, along with center-line profiles and vertical curve data. - E. Additional Information.
 The Planning Commission or the Borough Council shall request any other necessary information based on the specific characteristics of the proposed project. - F. Application Forms and Certifications.
 The applicant shall complete and submit such application forms and certifications as prescribed by the Borough for submission with the Minor Subdivision application.

-§196-31 Plan Requirements for Lot Line Adjustment/Combination Subdivisions
+§390-31 Plan Requirements for Lot Consolidation/Reverse Subdivisions and Lot Line Adjustment Subdivisions